Jonathan I. Schwartz: CareZone

 San Francisco-based CareZone officially launched February 15, 2012.
-CareZone enables users to create a password-protected, centralized repository of information related to the care of children, parents or loved ones.
-The site serves as a private place to get organized, and privately collaborate with the individuals (family and helpers) that typically surround a loved one being cared for.
-Users can author journals, organize personal information, store documents, and share access to a tightly controlled group of individuals.
+CareZone enables users to create a password-protected, centralized repository of information related to the care of children, parents or other family and friends.
+Users can author journals, organize personal information, store documents, and share access to a controlled group of individuals.
 Schwartz said he started CareZone for people like himself who must simultaneously care for children and parents but find social networking sites to be inappropriate (owing to lax privacy or business models predicated on selling private information), and insufficiently targeted toward the act of caring for family members.
 Schwartz developed CareZone with Apple and Microsoft veteran Walter Smith.

 Ideology

-Schwartz has been an outspoken evangelist for technology as a social utility—comparable to electricity or railroads—that creates an opportunity to drive economic, political and societal progress.
+Schwartz has been outspoken about technology as a social utility that creates an opportunity to drive economic, political and societal progress.

-He has been a consistent advocate in the halls of the United States Congress as well as globally for regulations that protect the ability of individuals to maintain rights on par with corporations in the protection and promotion of privacy, free speech and intellectual property.